 No one becomes a carer for the money, but that doesn’t mean there aren’t several opportunities for continued personal development and career progression.
-Depending on the company you work for, you might be offered further training and additional responsibilities in return for prolonged service.
+If you start offering care – the company you work for might offer you further training and additional responsibilities in return for prolonged service.
 And as you gain experience and skills over time, you can eventually work your way up to more senior positions such as care home manager or senior care advisor.
 It is not always an easy career, but it is one that pays off if you work hard at it.

 When you work in care, no two days are ever the same.
 You will be working with different patients all the time, performing a wide range of jobs.
 You are constantly being introduced to new people, new environments, and new challenges.
 It is world’s apart from a monotonous office job where you follow the same routine each and every day.
 And although the work can be stressful and challenging, you can guarantee you’ll never get bored!

 Being a carer is all about the people.
 If you’re thinking about this career path, you are probably a people person, and this role is a very social one.
 You will forge strong connections with several different patients, and colleagues, making some great friends along the way.
 Each day will be an emotional rollercoaster of laughter, tears, happiness, and frustration.
 But it’s the people that make it worth doing.